samuel-LP/samuel-LP/README.md

 ## Hello there 👋

 🙋🏻‍♂️ Hi !
-I am Samuel, a 24 years old Data Scientist from Paris, France.
+I am Samuel, a 24 years old Data Scientist living in Montreal, Canada

 💘 My favorite subjects in Data Science are NLP, Machine Learning and MLOps.